Real Estate Finance - Lenders

 In negotiating the intercreditor agreements between senior lenders and mezzanine lenders, our lawyers are trained to address a wide array of intercreditor issues, the scope of different mezzanine lenders' collateral packages, a diverse array of creative mezzanine structures, the tax implication of preferred equity structures, and the underlying mezzanine structure documents.

 Tax-Exempt Bond Financing

-We represent banks on variety of nonprofit municipal financing and commercial lending matters ranging from financing improvements at private schools to providing non-profits with funding to execute on their missions.
+We represent banks on a variety of nonprofit municipal financing and commercial lending matters ranging from financing improvements at private schools to providing non-profits with funding to execute their missions.

 Representative matters include:

 - Pacific Western Bank on over $3 billion in real estate finance transactions covering a broad range of asset classes, including: